 In contrast, though, acute angle-closure glaucoma can develop within hours when the angle becomes blocked, preventing drainage and causing pressure in the eye to rise rapidly.
 Acute angle-closure glaucoma can cause eye pain, headache, decreased vision, and sometimes nausea and vomiting.
 If this condition is not treated immediately, vision may be permanently lost.

 How is glaucoma diagnosed?

-Glaucoma is diagnosed during a full eye exam that includes an examination with a noninvasive slit-lamp (a microscope combined with a light source) to visualize the optic nerve and the angle, visual field testing to evaluate peripheral vision, and use of the Goldmann tonometer, which is the noninvasive tool that is considered to be the gold standard examination for measuring intraocular pressure.
+Glaucoma is diagnosed during a full eye exam.
+This includes an examination with a noninvasive slit-lamp (a microscope combined with a light source) to visualize the optic nerve and the angle, visual field testing to evaluate peripheral vision, and use of the Goldmann tonometer, which is the noninvasive tool that is considered to be the gold standard examination for measuring intraocular pressure.

 Ophthalmologists at Yale Medicine often use optical coherence tomography, another noninvasive test that can provide high-resolution images of important structures of the eye.

 “Some of these are performed as part of a routine eye examination, and some are performed on people who have glaucoma or those being monitored because they are suspected of having glaucoma,” says Dr. Liu.
 “But everyone over 40, or those who have a family history of glaucoma— including second-degree relatives, aunts, uncles and grandparents—should have a baseline exam that looks at the integrity and condition of the optic nerve.”